nonlinear-vegan/macro_meal_planning/README.md

 For me this is faster than entering things into the [myfitnesspal](http://www.myfitnesspal.com/) or [LoseIt](https://www.loseit.com/) UI, finding out I've missed a target by 25 g, and having to click around the UI to try and fix it.
-(I love both myfitnesspal and LoseIt; can't decide which I like better :).
+(I love both myfitnesspal and LoseIt; can't decide which I like better :heart_decoration:).

 | File | Description |
 | ---- | ----------- |